JimohAishat/MY-LITA-CAPSTONE-CUSTOMER-DATA-ANALYSIS/README.md

 # MY-PROJECT

 ### Project Title:
-customers subscription analysis and insights
+Customers subscription analysis and insights.

 ---
 ### Project overview
-This repository is about data anaylyis of a customer data subscription, subscription donation, popularity,cancellations,revenue and regional insights this analysis utilises Excel for Exploratory data analysis (EDA), SQL for query and power bi for visualization
+This repository is about data anaylyis of a customer data subscription, subscription donation, popularity,cancellations,revenue and regional insights this analysis utilises Excel for Exploratory data analysis (EDA), SQL for query and power bi for visualization.

 ---
 ###  Table of content